MarioRuiz/string_pattern/README.md

 [![Gem Version](https://badge.fury.io/rb/string_pattern.svg)](https://rubygems.org/gems/string_pattern)

-With this gem you can easily generate strings supplying a very simple pattern.
+With this gem, you can easily generate strings supplying a very simple pattern.
-Also you can validate if a text fulfill an specific pattern or even generate a string following a pattern and returning wrong length, value... for testing your applications.
+Also, you can validate if a text fulfills a specific pattern or even generate a string following a pattern and returning the wrong length, value... for testing your applications.

 ## Installation